 - If you prefer not to queue please let us know when booking

 - We can provide a chill out space should you need a break

 - We can provide a quiet space for some of our events, should you need to take a break.

-Assistance dogs are welcome.
+Registered assistance dogs are welcome.
 Please let us know when booking what facilities you require.

 Alternative Formats or Programmes, Brochures and Leaflets